pallets/werkzeug/docs/tutorial.rst

 tables we use.

 And then comes the request dispatching function.
-In there we create a new request object by passing the environment to the `Request` constructor.
+In there we create a new request object by passing the environment to the :class:`Request` constructor.
 Once again we bind the application to the local object, this time, however, we have to do this, otherwise things will break soon.